acceleratescience/hands-on-llms/README.md

 [Badge Likes]: https://img.shields.io/github/stars/MarkedDown/Buttons?style=for-the-badge&labelColor=d0ab23&color=b0901e&logoColor=white&logo=Trustpilot

 # Overview
-This repository is split into a hands-on tutorial on how to use large language models for scientific research.
+This repository is a hands-on tutorial on how to use large language models for scientific research.
 It is designed as a reference source for our hands-on LLM workshop, but may be useful for others to get started with LLMs.
 To get started, follow the link and head to the website.

 <!-- GETTING STARTED -->
 ## Prerequisites
 This project requires some prerequisites in terms of skill level: you should be proficient with Python and PyTorch, and some understanding of git would be helpful.
-A good indication of skill level would be: can you open VS Code (or some other editor) and create some kind of class with attributes and methods.
+A good indication of skill level would be: can you open VS Code (or some other editor) and create some kind of class with attributes and methods?
+If so, then you'll probably be fine with this workshop.

 In order to use this course material, we recommend that you fork the repo and open it in GitHub Codespaces.